roye10/gshap/README.md

 - precision score
 - area under the roc score

+### Examples of Possible Use Cases
+- **model selection**, in order to decide on a model with the most coherent explanation as suggested by domain expertise
-This score can be used for model selection, in order to improve the model with respect to a certain score measure.
+- **feature selection**, with respect to a certain score measure that is of most importance given the use case